mooltipass/minible/aux_main_mcu_protocol.md

 **Message Type**
 - 0x0000: Message to/from USB
 - 0x0001: Message to/from Bluetooth
-- 0x0002: Message to/from Bootloader
+- 0x0002: Message to/from Aux MCU Bootloader

 **Payload Length**
 Message from main MCU: total payload length.